kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

 | **WorkloadTracker** | Specify which workloads to monitor for health | Hub |
 | **UpdateRun** | Start the staged rollout process | Hub |
 | **MetricCollectorReport** | Created by approval controller, updated by metric collector | Hub (fleet-member-* ns) |

-### What the Installation Scripts Do

-**`install-on-hub.sh`** (Approval Request Controller):
-- Takes ACR registry URL and hub cluster name as parameters
-- Pulls approval-request-controller image from ACR
-- Verifies KubeFleet CRDs are installed
-- Installs controller via Helm with custom CRDs (MetricCollectorReport, WorkloadTrackers)
-- Sets up RBAC for managing MetricCollectorReports and reading approval requests

-**`install-on-member.sh`** (Metric Collector):
-- Takes ACR registry URL, hub cluster, and member cluster names as parameters
-- Pulls metric-collector image from ACR
-- Creates service account with hub cluster access token and RBAC for watching/updating MetricCollectorReports
-- Installs metric-collector via Helm on each member cluster
-- Configures connection to hub API server to watch reports and local Prometheus for metrics

-With this understanding, you're ready to start the setup!

 ## Setup